|

 CloudShare was advised by AGC Partners.
 Bow River was advised by Morrison & Foerster (led by Erik Knudsen and Shiri Shenhav) and Thinktiv, according to MergerLinks data and press releases.

-Nomura is advised by Nomura Securities and White & Case, according to press releases.
+Procyon Partners is advised by Dynasty Investment Bank and Houlihan Lokey, according to press releases.

-Altruist was advised by Gregory FCA, according to press releases.
+Escala 24x7 is advised by Houlihan Lokey, according to press releases.

 CapitalSpring, a middle market private investment firm with expertise in multi-location business models, agreed to acquire a majority stake in Coast Sign, a US-based manufacturer of exterior signage and provider of related products and services, according to press releases.
 Financial terms were not disclosed.